 In 2016, the amount of global mobile health (mHealth) apps reached 259,000, and today, there are over 59,000 mHealth developers in the leading app stores– and this is a rising trend.
-Currently, the mHealth app market is climbing at 32.5% CAGR (compound annual growth rate).
+The mHealth app market is climbing at 32.5% CAGR (compound annual growth rate).
 By the end of 2017, mHealth apps reached $26 billion in revenue.

 Here are just a few examples of mobile teaching and learning in the healthcare industry:

 - Virtual Stethoscopes

 - iStethoscope is a mobile app which turns your iPhone into a stethoscope.
 This allows you to listen to your heartbeat and see your heart waveform.
-This is used to help train those entering the healthcare field as well as visualize what it is that they are hearing!
+This is used to help train those entering the healthcare field and visualize what they are hearing!